sustrik/libdill/tutorial-protocol.md

 The source code for individual steps of this tutorial can be found in `tutorial/protocol` subdirectory.

-Please note that the test program as presented in this text is kept succint by ommitting all the asserts.
-The source code files for the tutorial, however, do the error checking properly.

 ## Step 1: Creating a handle

 Handles are libdill's equivalent of file descriptors.
 A socket implementing our protocol will be pointed to by a handle.
 Therefore, we have to learn how to create custom handle types.